aspose-note/Aspose.Note-Documentation/java/developer-guide/working-with-onenote-notebook/_index.md

 Then the only children will be loaded instantly are: Root Notebook -> Section 2 Level 1, Root Notebook -> Notebook 2 Level 1 and Root Notebook -> Notebook 2 Level 1 -> Section 1 Level 2.

-Note that "Root Notebook -> Notebook 1 Level 1 -> Section 1 Level 2" is not loaded at the same time as "Root Notebook"; instead it will be loaded instantly while "Root Notebook -> Notebook 1 Level 1" is loading, as it is first-level child for the mentioned notebook and the last is not Online itself.
+Note that "Root Notebook -> Notebook 1 Level 1 -> Section 1 Level 2" is not loaded at the same time as "Root Notebook"; instead it will be loaded instantly while "Root Notebook -> Notebook 1 Level 1" is loading, as it is the first-level child for the mentioned notebook and the last is not Online itself.

 {{% /alert %}}
 #### **Loading Password Protected Documents as a part of .onetoc2 Notebook**
-A Notebook having password protected.
-One documents can be loaded with the help of LoadOptions class of the API specifying the password.
+A password-protected notebook can be loaded with the help of LoadOptions class of the API specifying the password.

 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-Notebook-LoadPasswordProtectedDocuments-LoadingPasswordProtectedDoc.java" >}}
 ## **Adding a Child Node to OneNote Notebook**